 Excuse my typo...'had' should be 'has'.

 My class got very excited, and began to make their predictions.
 I had them fill in a page where they drew a picture of what they thought was inside the box, based on the clues provided.

 When they finished filling in their paper, they were to take it back to the carpet, so we could discuss our ideas and compare our guesses.

 You know you've got them hooked when you see this:

 This group of boys, who ALWAYS sit at the back of the carpet sat FRONT ROW CENTER so they wouldn't miss a thing!

 Most students guessed it was a penguin.
 I had a few guesses of killer whale, and one zebra!?!

 I set the penguin aside, and my students thought the activity was over...until they I turned the chart stand around and we saw this:

 Pesty the Penguin stole some letters.
 What a pest!
 My students had to help put the message back together again by thinking of what sound/letter belongs in the words.

 Every so often Pesty returns to our classroom to mess with our Chit Chat chart.
-He provides us with a fun way to incorporate various reading skills into our morning routine, including practise with phonics, initial sounds, final sounds, punctuation, and reading with expression.
+He provides us with a fun way to incorporate various reading skills into our morning routine, including practice with phonics, initial sounds, final sounds, punctuation, and reading with expression.